Mohammed-Ryiad-Eiadeh/SAG-ERC-Securing-Attack-Graph-via-Node-Embedding-Ranking-and-Clustering-Framework/README.md

 5) Open the project
 6) Make sure you are connected to the internet
 7) Wait while the IDEA download all the libraries that are included as dependencies in the pom XML file
-8) Go to the main file (here you will get 3 files that are executable (have "psvm" method)) so these files are as follows:
+8) Go to the main file (here you will get 2 files that are executable (have "psvm" method)) so these files are as follows:

-   a) BehavioralDefenderMain: this class is used to run a behavioral defender based on prospect theory for allocating the resourcess.

-   b) DefenseInDepthMain: this class is used to allocate the resourcess equally over all edges of the given graph.
+   a) MainClassEmbedding class: run this class first to generate the embedding for all attack graph you have in the dataset

-   c) PageRankWithInDegreeMain: this class is used to run AARA-PR which uses PageRank to rank the assets considering the losess and propagating the resourcess on the in-degree edges of each asset.
+   b)ResourceAllocationMain: once you have the embeddings, run the resource allocation to get the final results as they store in a .CSV file.

-9) Set up the desired hyperparameters
+10) Set up the desired hyperparameters for each object inside each class
-10) Run the file to see the results.

 # References